Most people know that outdoor

-air pollution can damage their health, but over the last several years studies have shown
+damage their health, but over the last several years studies have shown that the quality

 The recent trends have been for residences to